-How to Make Yardlong Beans Stir-Fry (Alasande Palya)
+How to Make a Yardlong Bean Stir-Fry (Alasande Palya)

 Long beans are my favorite.
 They are seasonal and a bit rare here.
 I like their unique aroma and taste.
 My parents used to grow them in our fields.
-As kids, we used to eat a few of these fresh pods off the vine.
-They are mild sweet and crunchy when raw.
+As kids, we occasionally used to eat a few fresh pods off the vine.
+They are mild, sweet, and crunchy when raw.

 You can make a stir-fry side dish with these beans.
 For that, you have to chop them in about one-inch pieces.
-Next, stir-fry them with some oil, slit green chilies, and toss in the sugar, hing powder, and salt.
-Once they are cooked and still crunchy, add some grated coconut.
-Mix well.
+Next, you stir-fry them with some oil and slit green chilies.
+After that, you toss in the sugar, hing powder, and salt.
+Once they are cooked and still crunchy, you add some grated coconut and mix well.
 Your easy and delicious stir-fry is done!

-- 1 bowl yardlong beans, cut in one-inch length pieces
+- 1 bowl yardlong beans, cut into one-inch pieces

 - 1/4 cup grated coconut